Search Railroad Sites For:

 Railfans even found us here.

-We passed a field with hay stacks and yes there is a Railfan standing on the last one getting his unique view picture.
+We passed a field with hay stacks and yes, there was a railfan standing on the last one getting his unique picture.

 Our train went 5.1 miles up this line before we stopped then backed down to the mainline.

-Our train backing to the mainline at Panhandle.
+Our train continued backing down to the mainline at Panhandle.

 Rolling onto the mainline.
-Once the switch was thrown, we headed west back towards Dennison.
+Once the switch was thrown, we headed west back to Dennison.

-A small Covered Bridge in Jewett.
-I relaxed in the coach the rest of the way back to Dennison which we arrived early at 4:47 PM ending an excellent first 2006 NRHS Convention Trip on the Ohio Central Railroad.
+I saw the small covered bridge in Jewett.
+I relaxed in the coach the rest of the way back to Dennison, arriving early at 4:47 PM, ending an excellent first 2006 NRHS Convention trip on the Ohio Central Railroad.

 While we waited for the buses back to New Philadelphia, I toured the Dennison Depot Museum.
 We returned back to the Holiday Inn and ate at the Texas Roadhouse there.
 After an excellent dinner, we walked back to the Knights Inn for the night.
 Tomorrow, the Cuyahoga Valley and Minerva Steam Railroad Museum.